JCVenterInstitute/VIGOR4/README.md

  Named Arguments:
 ```
     -h, --help             show this help message and exit
   -i <input fasta>, --input-fasta <input fasta>
                          path to fasta  file  of  genomic  sequences  to be
                          annotated, (-I is a synonym for this option)
   -I <input fasta>       synonym for -i/--input-fasta)
   -o <output prefix>, --output-prefix <output prefix>
                          prefix for outputfile  files,  e.g.  if  the ouput
                          prefix is  /mydir/anno  VIGOR  will  create output
-                            files /mydir/anno.tbl, /mydir/anno.stats, etc.,
+                         files /mydir/anno.tbl, /mydir/anno.stats, etc., (-
-                            (-O is a synonym for this option)
+                         O is a synonym for this option)
   -O <output prefix>     synonym for -o/--output-prefix
   -c MIN_COVERAGE, --min-coverage MIN_COVERAGE
                          minimum  coverage  of  reference  product  (0-100)
                          required to report a gene,  by default coverage is
                          ignored
   -P <parameter=value~~...~~parameter=value>, --parameter <parameter=value~~...~~parameter=value>
                          ~~ separated list of  VIGOR parameters to override
                          default values.
 Use  --list-config-parameters  to
                          see settable parameters.
   -s <gene size>, --min-gene-size <gene size>
                          minimum size (aa) of product  required to report a
                          gene, by default size is ignored
   -v, --verbose          verbose logging (default=terse)
   --list-config-parameters
                          list available configuration parameters and exit
   --config-file CONFIG_FILE
                          config file to use
   --reference-database-path REFERENCE_DATABASE_PATH
                          reference database path
   --virus-config VIRUSSPECIFICCONFIG
                          Path to virus specific configuration
   --virus-config-path VIRUSSPECIFICCONFIGPATH
                          Path  to  directory   containing   virus  specific
                          config files.
   --overwrite-output     overwrite existing output files if they exist
   --temporary-directory TEMPORARYDIRECTORY
                          Root directory to use for temporary directories

+reference database:
+  -d <ref db>, --reference-database <ref db>
+                         specify the reference database to  be used, (-D is
+                         a synonym for this option)
+  -D <ref db>            synonym for -d/--reference-database

+locus tag usage:
+  -l, --no-locus-tags    do  NOT  use   locus_tags   in   TBL  file  output
+                         (incompatible with -L)
+  -L [<locus_tag_prefix>], --locus-tags [<locus_tag_prefix>]
+                         USE locus_tags in  TBL  file  output (incompatible
+                         with -l).
+If  no  prefix  is  provided, the prefix
+                         "vigor_" will be used.
 ```
 #### Outputs:
 ```
  outputprefix.rpt   -  summary of program results
  outputprefix.cds   -  fasta file of predicted CDSs
  outputprefix.pep   -  fasta file of predicted proteins
  outputprefix.tbl   -  predicted features in GenBank tbl format
  outputprefix.aln   -  alignment  of  predicted  protein  to  reference, and
                        reference protein to genome
 ```
 #### Currently unimplemented VIGOR3 Command Line Options:
 ```